Research

 Working Papers

-Customary Institutions and the Demand for Land Titling in Late Imperial Russia
+Peasant Commune and the Demand for Land Titling in Imperial Russia

 Immigrant Knowledge and the Growth of American Agriculture: the Case of Russian Germans (with Jennifer Kowalski)